 When you start thinking about how to organize a garage on a tight budget, you may want to crawl in one of the many boxes stashed in yours.
 When was the last time you parked a car in your garage, anyway?

-Many make the mistake of buying a bunch of bins, filling them and then forgetting about them.
+The first step to organizing your garage is to declutter it.
+Many make the mistake of buying a bunch of bins, filling them, and then forgetting about them.
 Though fast, this method is a nightmare when you try to find something in the future.
 Before you rack up a bill at The Container Store, take stock of your supply.

 Organize items into piles—sports equipment, garden supplies, etc.—and then create sub-piles based on size and category.
 For example, safety gear like helmets and knee pads can be their own sub-pile in the sports equipment category.
 The only items you don’t need to organize are those you’re going donate or sell at a garage sale.
 Toss anything that’s broken, damaged or missing pieces.

 Think of your garage like a tiny house.
 Use tall shelves and ceiling storage to elevate your space.
-Pro Tip: Keep items you don’t use as much, like Christmas décor and pool toys, towards the top.
+Keep items you don’t use as much, like Christmas décor and pool toys, towards the top.
+If you’re not working with very much space, check out our blog on how to organize your 1-car garage.

 We’re willing to bet we could find furniture collecting dust in your garage.
 Make the most of your unused pieces.
 Take out the drawers of an old chest and transform it into a workbench.
 You can also utilize a beat-up bookcase as bin storage.